produck/koa-forker/packages/koa-forker/src/comment.md

 # Glossary

-* path - a string like '/a'
+* path - a path schema string like '/a'
 * pathOptions - a object with `path` & optional string `name`
 * pathOptionsList - a list of `pathOptions`